 My backpacking stove of choice is the Soto WindMaster Stove, which runs on standard propane/butane fuel canisters.
 This tiny thing is super lightweight and compact, has very nice flame adjustment for simmering, reliable auto-ignitor, and can boil water in breezy or windy conditions which contributes to fuel efficiency.
 Budget option: Make your own cat food can alcohol stove!

 I would recommend titanium cookware, even though it's quite a bit more expensive.
 It will lighten your load and last forever.
 For the pot, cooking for couples or groups, I'd recommend something in the 1.5 to 2-liter volume range, such as the Snow Peak Titanium Pot.
-Perhaps solo hikers could use a smaller pot.
+When solo backpacking I use the smaller and lighter Evernew Titanium Ultralight Pot 600ml.
 I also like the Snow Peak Titanium Fork and Spoons, and their Titanium mug for coffee.
 The plastic style backcountry spoons/forks work fine too.
 Don't forget to bring a couple BIC lighters in case you want (or need) to start a fire; and store them someplace where there's no chance of getting wet.

 How about an affordable headlamp that shines up to 360 lumens and weighs a scant 1.17 oz?
 Too good to be true?
 It's for real: the Nitecore NU25 Triple Output USB Rechargeable Headlamp with Ultralight headband modification by Litesmith.
 It also has a red lamp which won't attract bugs.
 Runtimes are as follows: Low (tent or reading light) 1 lumen for 160 hours, Medium (normal camp use or hiking on trail at night) 38 lumens for 8 hours, High (bright off trail night hiking) 190 lumens for 5 hours.
 The Turbo 360 lumen mode is only good for 0.5 hours.
 This headlamp is a great choice for shorter ultralight treks; for longer treks you might need a backup battery charger.